HgAlexx/Hg.DoomHistory/README.md

 - "Check for update": this will check online for new release
 - "About": Provide cuteness, and also some information about the application

+## F.A.Q.

+#### Why auto-backup is not working?

+- Be sure you properly set both the "Saved Game Folder" and the "Backup Folder"
+- Be sure that you checked the box for the slot you are playing on, this settings is per slot.
+- Auto back can fail to start in rare occasion when you start a game on a empty slot, wait for the first checkpoint, restart the application and check the auto backup box again.

+#### Why are my screenshots black or showing the Doom escape menu?

+The screenshot feature works only if you play the game in windowed mode (with border) due to technical limitation.

+#### Why are my screenshots bluring?

+To improve the quality of the screenshots, decrease the quality on the settings "Motion blur" in Doom Video settings.

 ## About

 This is not the prettiest source code in the world, I've made this software over the course of a week and there is still a lot of room for improvements.